LJPZebra/OLU/Fiber_coupling.md

 # Let's couple the pulsed two-photon laser into the hollowo core fiber

 For the coupling we will need :
-*	a coupling lens to focus the laser into the fiber (Thorlabs AC254-040-B-ML)
+*	a coupling lens to focus the laser into the fiber ([AC254-040-B-ML](https://www.thorlabs.com/thorproduct.cfm?partnumber=AC254-040-B-ML))
 *	eventually a telescope to adjust the beam diameter for optimal coupling
-*	a differential xyz-translation stage (Thorlabs MAX355D/M) to position the fiber outlet precisely into the focal point of the coupling lens.
+*	a differential xyz-translation stage ([MAX355D/M](https://www.thorlabs.com/thorproduct.cfm?partnumber=MAX355D/M)) to position the fiber outlet precisely into the focal point of the coupling lens.
 *	Two coupling mirrors to align the laser with the fiber axis.
 *	a dichroic that is transparent for the infrared laser but reflexs the visible spectrum .
 This will allow coupling in addition a visible laser into the same fiber.
 Alternatively, you can also use a dichroic transparent for the visible laser and reflecting the infrared light.
 Both configurations will work.
 *	Two coupling mirrors to align the visible laser into the fiber.